 White reflects light; that's why white flowers are favored in evening gardens.
 You can play up that feature by using low growing white flowers along walkways, particularly those paved in pale concrete or stone.
 You can create a white walkway within or apart from an all-white garden.

 Silver/Blue Needled Evergreens to Accent a White Garden

-One final thought to consider is winter interest.
 Silver evergreens can help fill the winter void until your white garden sparkles again under a summer moon.
+Options to consider include: